House | 6 bedrooms | sleeps 12

 In the garden there is a heated infinity pool (7m x 4m), open from April until October 30th with views over the entire sweep of

 Please bring your own beach towels.

-The West Country / Cornwall region
+The West Country region

-There are many very good walks in the area, including the West Cornwall Coastal Path which extends right round the coast.
+There are many good walks in the area, including the West Cornwall Coastal Path which extends right round the coast.
 The most immediate section is from Mousehole to Larmona (about an hour), which begins at the top of Raginnis Hill.

-The famous open-air Minack Theatre, cut into the rock face high above Porthcurno Beach is well worth a visit even if you don't go to a production there.
+The famous open-air Minack Theatre, carved into the rock face high above Porthcurno Beach is well worth a visit, even if you don't go to a production there.

 The Eden Project

-South Cornwall is renown for its gardens, among them the Lost Gardens of Heligan near Mevagissey, one of the most famous, takes you back to pre-First World War times of near self-sufficient estates.
+South Cornwall is renowned for its gardens, among them the Lost Gardens of Heligan near Mevagissey, one of the most famous, takes you back to pre-First World War times of near self-sufficient estates.
 The fruit and vegetable gardens have been restored, also the pleasure gardens and exotic jungle.

 There are 18 hole courses at Cape Cornwall and Lelant, and a shorter, but scenic 18 hole course at Tregenna Castle, just outside St Ives on the road to Hayle.

 Carn Du house and Carn Du cottage are next to one another at the top of Raginnis Hill in south west Cornwall.
 A quarter of a mile down a steep road to the left, as you look out to sea, is a natural sandy harbour in the middle of Mousehole.
 Along the coast road beyond Mousehole are Newlyn and Penzance.